tymm/Learning-of-Event-Timelines/README.md

 The goal of this project was to build a system capable of identifying temporal links between given events.

 The data set given for this project contained annotated events and temporal links between those events.
-The data set can be found in this reposity under fables-100-temporal-dependency.xml or here: http://www.cis.uab.edu/bethard/data/fables-100-temporal-dependency.xml
+The data set can be found in this repository under fables-100-temporal-dependency.xml or here: http://www.cis.uab.edu/bethard/data/fables-100-temporal-dependency.xml

 The task included the extraction of events and temporal links from the given data, deriving useful features from those events and temporal links to then train and test a random forest classifier on the extracted data.